MSSkowron/GoBank/README.md

 ## About the project

-GoBank is a simple application to manage bank accounts.
+GoBank is a simple application written in Go language to manage bank accounts.
 For now we are able to create/delete accounts, pull them all or by the ID and make a bank transfer.
-I'm going to create a simple CLI app to use the application easier.

 ## Technologies